plone/training/docs/mastering-plone/behaviors_1.md

 A behavior can be enabled for any content type through the web UI and at runtime.

-All default views (e.g. the add and edit forms) know about the concept of behaviors.
+All default views (for example the add and edit forms) know about the concept of behaviors.
 When rendering forms, the views check whether there are behaviors referenced with the current context and if these behaviors have a schema of their own, these fields get shown in addition.